Over-production in Movies as Over-Description in Literature

 Like I wrote about a few Scribblings ago, when it comes to written description in literature, one has to know when to stop.
 Too much explaining can stifle the reader’s enjoyment of the novel, preventing them from taking your source material and making it their own.
 Perhaps too much visual stimulation in cinema is the same— if space is where the imagination can truly flourish, then a film’s production must leave gaps where the mind can roam, rather than pounding the audience into dumb submission with loud noise, bright colour and rapid motion.

-And in the end, graphical shortcomings never mar the memory of a movie or videogame.
+And in the end, graphical shortcomings rarely mar the memory of a movie or videogame.
 Nostalgia, after all, provides a strong pair of rose-tinted glasses, and one often recalls such things looking far better in their mind than they actually did.
-This can result in quite the shock when watching them again, but that visual identity, so wrapped up in the era from which it came, also serves to transport you back to a simpler time too.
+This can result in quite the shock when engaging with them again, but that visual identity, so wrapped up in the era from which it came, also serves to transport you back to a simpler time too.

 I wonder if such a thing will eventually be true of the near-perfect graphical quality of todays’ cinema?
 We shall have to see.
 In the meantime, please share any thoughts in the comments.